withoutboats/romio/README.md

 You should use romio if you want to experiment with writing networking code using the new async/await syntax.
-However, romio is not directly compatible with other libraries built on top of tokio - like hyper, actix, and tower - so if you want to use those, romio not be a good fit for you.
+However, romio is not directly compatible with other libraries built on top of tokio - like hyper, actix, and tower - so if you want to use those, romio might not be a good fit for you.

 Romio is intended to unblock people trying to experiment with async/await, which is why it exposes such a minimal API.
 It's not intended to be a full